itfanr/ros2-wiki/Roadmap.md

 *Subject to change.*

-### Next release (Dec.
-8th, 2017) - first non-beta release
+### Next release (Summer 2018)

-The following items are in progress.
-After finishing in-progress items additional tasks might be pulled from the future list.

-- rviz native in ROS2
+The feature list for this release will be filled out after the *Ardent* release.

+### Future (in no specific order)

+#### Design / Concept

+- Revise IDL file format, consider desired features, suitability of existing formats
+- Reconsider 1-to-1 mapping of ROS nodes to DDS participants
+- Support for non-ASCII strings in messages / services
+- Progress on migration plan
+- Reconsider mapping of namespaces to DDS partitions

+### Infrastructure

+- Support for `devel`, `pull request`, and `doc` jobs on the [[ROS 2 buildfarm|http://build.ros2.org]]
+- Platform for documentation, allow easy contributions as well as optionally facilitate a review process
+- Buildfarm: CI/devel/PR jobs, fat packages / archives, one-machine deployment for automated testing
+- Windows and MacOS packages

+#### New features

-- Parameters in C
+- Parameters in C and Python
-- Feature parity in Python with wait-for-service, ros2 param
+- ROS Time concepts in Python
-- Time: simtime, C++, Python
-- Different initialization options for message data structures in C / C++
 - Logging configuration
-- Command line static remapping
 - Expose matched publisher / subscriber count
-- buildfarm: one machine deployment

-### Future

-#### Fix known limitations

-- FastRTPS performance with larger data like the image demo

-#### Design / Concept (in no specific order)

-- Progress on migration plan, how to deal with dependencies in the manifest?
-- IDL file format, consider desired features, suitability of existing formats
-- Support for non-ASCII strings in messages / services

-#### New features (in no specific order)

-- revert from using DDS partitions to separators in the topic name
-- buildfarm: CI/devel/PR jobs, fat packages / archives
 - rosbag native in ROS2
 - Logging C++ streams
 - Command line parameters and parameters from a yaml file
 - Actions in ROS2
 - Add pre-emption for services
 - Provide standard way to create and use components
-- Support services with Connext in C / Python
 - Launch system using life-cycle and orchestration
 - Additional Graph API features
   - a la ROS 1 Master API: http://wiki.ros.org/ROS/Master_API